minirenatinho/afazer-app/README.md

 ## Contributing

-1. Fork the repository
-2. Create a feature branch
+1. Create a branch
-3. Make your changes
+1. Make your changes
-4. Test on multiple platforms
+3. Test on multiple platforms
-5. Submit a pull request
+4. Submit a pull request

 ## License

-This project is licensed under the MIT License.
+This is free and unencumbered software released into the public domain.
+For more information, please refer to <https://unlicense.org>

 ## Support